Wondering how to install a dimmer switch with 3 wires? It is actually simple so let us advise you on the topic.

 In order to install a dimmer switch, you’ll need to cut the drywall to clear the dimmer.
 Next, you’ll need to attach the dimmer switch’s dimmer knob to the electrical box.
 Now, turn on the breaker and you’re ready to go!
 Once the dimmer is attached, you’ll need to unplug the switch to check if the wires are connected.

 When you’re working with a single pole switch, there are three wires coming out of it.
 The hot lead is the insulated black wire.
-The white one may have black electrical tape around it.
+The red one may have black electrical tape around it.
 The third, optional wire is the bare copper ground wire.
 This is important to make sure you have the right wiring for your dimmer.
 Older homes may have no ground line, which means you’ll have to install the switch yourself.
 This is perfectly acceptable, though, as long as you follow the wiring code.

 What Are the 3 Wires on a Dimmer Switch?

 A dimmer switch is a type of electrical outlet with three wires.
 The white wire is the hot lead that goes to the dimmer.
 The black or brown wire is the return to the power source.
 The third wire is probably the ground.
-The black wire is the hot lead for the ballast, and the red one is the return to the light.
+The black wire is the hot lead for the ballast or light, and the red one is the return to the light.
 The black wire connects to the traveler wiring in the wall, which is marked with a white stripe.

 The common terminal is the darker color of the two wires.
 It is usually black or dark brass.
 The common terminal serves two purposes depending on its position.
 In one position, it accepts the black wire that comes from the power source and connects to the black wire that leads to the light fixture.
 When this is connected to the white or yellow wire, it will shut off the light.